Cedar Deck

 Perimeter Frame Assembled

 The metal framing of the existing structure was just about perfectly square, making it easy to build around.
-The concrete slab wasn't so perfect - it gradually bowed outwards about 1/2 inch towards the middle.
-When I began adding the joists, I measured and cut each one separately, so that they wouldn't gradually push out the outer deck frame.
+But the concrete slab wasn't so perfect - it gradually bowed outwards about 1/2 inch towards the middle.
+When I added the joists, I measured and cut each one custom, rather than cutting them all the same length, so they wouldn't gradually push out the outer deck frame.

-As shown in the deck framing plan, I built a 33' double-2x8 beam, supported by five 4x4 piers, in the center of the deck frame so that all of the 2x8 joists would be less than 10' in length.
+As shown in the deck framing plan, I built a 33-foot double-2x8 beam, supported by five 4x4 piers, to break up the 17-8 span so all the 2x8 joists would be less than 10' in length.
 There are several reasons for doing this.

-Lumber is generally cheaper per foot, if you can make use of shorter lengths.
-Shorter lengths are also easier to handle than the longer lengths and can be hauled in the back of a pickup truck, rather than having to buy or rent a trailer, or worse, having the lumber delivered, and selected by someone you don't know.
+Lumber is generally cheaper per foot if you can use shorter lengths.
+Shorter lengths are also easier to handle than the longer lengths and can be toted in the back of a pickup truck, rather than buying or renting a trailer, or worse, having the lumber delivered that was selected by someone you don't know.

-Another reason for the using shorter lengths, and perhaps the most important, is design-load.
+Another reason for using shorter lengths, and perhaps the most important, is design load.
 The weight a 10' 2x8 can carry is much greater per foot than a 20' 2x8.
-Without the double-2x8 beam to break up the joist span, I would have to use 2x10s for joists and space them 12" O.C. in order to span the required 17' 8".
+Without the double-2x8 beam to break up the joist span, I would have to use 2x10s for joists and space them 12" in order to span the required 17' 8".

 Installing Joists on the Cedar Deck